Supreme Court unexpectedly upholds provision prohibiting racial gerrymandering

 Indeed, it was the new technology of computer-generated maps for redistricting based on traditional criteria like compactness and keeping counties together that produced the redistricting map with a second majority-Black district in Alabama — a district that now will likely result in a second Black member of Congress from Alabama, and possibly a second Democrat to boot.

-Justice Clarence Thomas wrote the principle dissent on Thursday, a 47-page exegesis reiterating his long-held position that the court was "dividing the nation into racially segregated districts."
+Justice Clarence Thomas wrote the principal dissent on Thursday, a 47-page exegesis reiterating his long-held position that the court was "dividing the nation into racially segregated districts."

 Roberts, in his majority opinion, acknowledged that concern, noting it is "not new."
 But he said Thursday's decision "simply holds that a faithful application of our precedents and a fair reading of the record before us do not bear them out here."